Animal Rights Funding

 Although there are human benefits to going vegan, they are not the reason for veganism.
 People go vegan for one reason and one reason only and that is because it is the least we owe other animals.
 Anything else is a plant diet.
 Activists do not ‘make’ others go vegan.
 We provide information that animal exploiting industries carefully hide from the public.
 We educate in ways that encourage others to think critically about the speciesist status quo.
 We can’t bribe others to go vegan and it is wrong to think we can or that we are doing the animals a favour by trying to.
 In fact, we discredit others if we use the human benefits of a plant diet, the association of the dietary aspects of veganism with physical strength or weight loss, the trendy image of veganism, or the promotion of veganism by celebrities as attempts to bribe them into doing what they should be doing regardless.
 Even if there were no ancillary benefits to being vegan, it remains the right thing to do.

-However, in the face of the urgency facing our planet, recent reports linking diet to climate change prompted public discussion of how we eat which has been an opportunity to turn the discussion to the larger issues: other animals are not food; they feel; they value their lives; they are not ours to use; the least we owe them is to rapidly and completely abolish all use of them from our individual lives, and if we are in positions of power, to use that power to promote justice that includes everyone regardless of species.
+However, in the face of the urgency facing our planet, recent reports linking diet to climate change prompted public discussion of how we eat which has been an opportunity to discuss how a vegan diet not only protects other animals by not paying to have them bred and killed, but is also the diet that inflicts the least harm on the environment we share with other species.
+This has also presented us with an opportunity to discuss veganism in the context of the myth of human supremacy and turn the discussion to the larger issues: other animals are not food; they feel; they value their lives; they are not ours to use; the least we owe them is to rapidly and completely abolish all use of them from our individual lives, and if we are in positions of power, to use that power to promote justice that includes everyone regardless of species.

 Apathy & Resistance